AIR WATER SYRINGE

 Do you think this 14-step process is practical in a busy dental office?

 The answer is no. A standard dental office is very busy.
-After one patient is treated the next patient is seen.
-The amount of time needed to implement this process would cost the office valuable treatment time and money, while limiting the number of patients they could see in a day.
+After one patient is treated, the next patient is seen.
+Implementing this process would require the office to invest valuable treatment time and money, potentially limiting the number of patients they could see in a day.

 Do you think a dentist, orthodontist, or hygienist have enough replacement air water syringes to accommodate sterilizing their air water syringe between patients?

-The air water syringe is only half the problem.
-Metal air water syringe tips, which are inserted into the air water syringe, have many infection controls issues as well.
+The 3 way syringe is only half the problem.
+Metal air water syringe tips, which dentists insert into the syringe, also present numerous infection control issues.